crcollins/mol_data/README.md

 The TXT files have the following columns (and units):

-Structure Name, HOMO (eV), LUMO (eV), Band Gap (eV)
+Structure Name, HOMO (eV), LUMO (eV), Excitation Energy (eV)

-All of the structures in this data set are made up of conjugated systems of only Carbon, Hydrogen, and Oxygen.
+All of the structures in this data set are made up of conjugated systems of only Carbon, Hydrogen, Oxygen, and Nitrogen.
 All of these structures are composed of 4 or fewer ring/aryl backbone parts.
 Many of the structures are the same structure with a 180 degree dihedral flip between two rings (denoted as a `-` in the name AFTER the ring it affects).
 These systems also have the restriction that all of the ring units are all the same through the chain.